MaksimEkin/COVID19-Literature-Clustering/README.md

 # Approach:

 - Parse the text from the body of each document using Natural Language Processing (NLP).
-- Turn each document instance $d_i$ into a feature vector $X_i$ using Term Frequency–inverse Document Frequency (TF-IDF).
+- Turn each document instance di into a feature vector Xi using Term Frequency–inverse Document Frequency (TF-IDF).
-- Apply Dimensionality Reduction to each feature vector $X_i$ using t-Distributed Stochastic Neighbor Embedding (t-SNE) to cluster similar research articles in the two dimensional plane $X$ embedding $Y_1$.
+- Apply Dimensionality Reduction to each feature vector Xi using t-Distributed Stochastic Neighbor Embedding (t-SNE) to cluster similar research articles in the two dimensional plane X embedding Y1.
-- Use Principal Component Analysis (PCA) to project down the dimensions of $X$ to a number of dimensions that will keep .95 variance while removing noise and outliers in embedding $Y_2$.
+- Use Principal Component Analysis (PCA) to project down the dimensions of X to a number of dimensions that will keep .95 variance while removing noise and outliers in embedding Y2.
-- Apply k-means clustering on $Y_2$, where $k$ is 20, to label each cluster on $Y_1$.
+- Apply k-means clustering on Y2, where k is 20, to label each cluster on Y1.
-- Apply Topic Modeling on $X$ using Latent Dirichlet Allocation (LDA) to discover keywords from each cluster.
+- Apply Topic Modeling on X using Latent Dirichlet Allocation (LDA) to discover keywords from each cluster.
 - Investigate the clusters visually on the plot, zooming down to specific articles as needed, and via classification using Stochastic Gradient Descent (SGD).

 <br>
 <br>